Unleash/unleash-client-java/README.md

 ### Options

 - **appName** - Required.
 Should be a unique name identifying the client application using Unleash.
-- **synchronousFetchOnInitialisation** - Allows the user to specify that the unleash-client should do one synchronous fetch to the `unleash-api` at initialisation.
-This will slow down the initialisation (the client must wait for a http response).
+- **synchronousFetchOnInitialisation** - Allows the user to specify that the Unleash client should do one synchronous fetch to the `unleash-api` at initialisation.
+This will slow down the initialisation (the client must wait for an HTTP response).
 If the `unleash-api` is unavailable the client will silently move on and assume the api will be available later.
 - **disablePolling** - Stops the client from polling.
 If used without synchronousFetchOnInitialisation will cause the client to never fetch toggles from the `unleash-api`.
 - **fetchTogglesInterval** - Sets the interval (in seconds) between each poll to the `unleash-api`.
 Set this to `0` to do a single fetch and then stop refreshing while the process lives.
 ### HTTP Proxy with Authentication
-The Unleash Java client uses `HttpURLConnection` as HTTP Client which already recognizes the common JVM proxy settings such as `http.proxyHost` and
+The Unleash Java client uses `HttpURLConnection` as HTTP client which already recognizes the common JVM proxy settings such as `http.proxyHost` and
 `http.proxyPort`.
 So if you are using a Proxy without authentication, everything works out of the box.
 However, if you have to use Basic Auth authentication with your proxy, the related settings such as `http.proxyUser` and `http.proxyPassword` do not get recognized by default.
-In order to enable support for basic auth against a http proxy, you can simply enable the following option on the configuration builder:
+In order to enable support for basic auth against an HTTP proxy, you can simply enable the following option on the configuration builder:

 ```java
 UnleashConfig config = UnleashConfig.builder()